Preston Blue Plaque Heritage Walk

 Preston is home to a remarkable amount of blue plaques.
 Explore the plaques in the city centre by following the Blue Plaque Heritage Walk and uncover some of the most memorable places in Preston's history as well as the people that made the city what it is today.

-To start your journey download the "Blue Plaque Heritage Walk" guide from the documents section below
+To start your journey download the "Blue Plaque Heritage Walk" guide from the documents section at the bottom of this page.

 Blue Plaque Heritage Walk